 The last thing you want to do is spend half a year blogging about something that has zero to little search demand.

-Discover the search demand of your topic and keywords
+Discover the search demand for your topic and keywords

 One good place to start is Google’s Keyword Planner tool.

-There are 3 things you can look out for in keyword planner:
+There are 3 things we can look out for in Google keyword planner:

-- avg. monthly searches: shows you the search demand for that specific keyword phrase.
+- avg. monthly searches: shows you the number of monthly searches for that specific keyword phrase.
 Notice how adding a few modifiers to the keyword makes a huge difference in search volume.

 - suggested bid: shows you the cost-per-click that advertisers are paying for that keyword.
 This metric tells you how much a keyword is worth in terms of traffic value.
-If you can rank for a highly bidded keyword term, you’re nailing your keywords strategy, my friend.
+It shows you how much money advertisers are spending on PPC for that keyword on paid search.